“Nature itself is the best physician.” – Hippocrates

 Bergamot

 A delicate citrus plant, bergamot is uplifting, calming, and purifying.
 Citrus plants stimulate the brain and make you feel awake immediately.
-Bergamot is perfect for a diffuser, ingested in tea form, or applied to the skin with massage oil.
+Bergamot is perfect for inhaling (either in the palms or by diffuser), ingested in tea form, or applied to the skin with a carrier oil.

-Caution: Remember, bergamot essential oil causes photosensitivity, so avoid long periods of sun exposure after application.
-A little goes a long way with this essential oil, so you only need a few drops.
-It’s also not ideal for use on kids.
-Also, remember if ingesting essential oil, make sure you are purchasing from a trusted, high-quality brand.
+Caution: Remember, bergamot (and all citrus oils) cause photosensitivity, so limit sun exposure after use if applied to the skin.
+A little goes a long way with essential oils, so you only need a few drops.
+Also, remember if ingesting, make sure you purchase from a trusted, high-quality brand.

-Perfect for a diffuser, orange aromas purify the air, aid against environmental toxins, and provide an energizing boost without the groggy afternoon feeling later.
-Studies suggest orange essential oil in aromatherapy even improves cognitive function (5).
-Use orange in the morning, and you’ll feel ready to tackle the day.
-You can also ingest it in a glass of water or non-toxic toothpaste.
+Wild orange essential oil purifies the air, protects against environmental toxins, supports a healthy immune system and provides an energizing boost without the groggy afternoon feeling later.
+Studies suggest orange essential oil in aromatherapy improves cognitive function (3).
+Use orange in the morning – I like to add a drop to smoothies – and you’ll feel ready to tackle the day.

 Peppermint

-Peppermint is powerful against toxins and aids digestion, which can aid in weight loss if you ingest it in the morning.
-Most importantly, peppermint offers a refreshing scent that can help increase your morning productivity, concentration, memory, and focus (6).
-You can use this essential oil topically, aromatically, or add it to toothpaste for better oral hygiene.
+Peppermint is a potent anti-inflammatory and supports healthy digestion.
+Most importantly, peppermint offers a refreshing scent that can help increase your morning productivity, concentration, memory, and focus (4).
+You can use this essential oil topically, aromatically, or orally.
+I wouldn’t use this one too late in the day because it can be very energizing.

 Lemon or Lime